makersacademy/chitter-challenge/README.md

 $ rake db:auto_migrate
 ```

-7. From the command line run the `rake` command followed by the `db:auto_migrate RACK_ENV=test` command.
+7. From the command line run the `rake` command followed by the `db:auto_migrate RACK_ENV=testing` command.
 This will create your tables in your test DB.<br/>

 ```shell
 $ rake db:auto_migrate RACK_ENV=testing